Nita Strauss: Recognition

 In January 2018, Strauss became the first ever female Ibanez signature artist with her own model guitar, the Ibanez JIVA10.
 DiMarzio later released their Pandemonium humbuckers, signature pickups that were developed especially for her JIVA Ibanez guitar.

 On January 26, 2019, Strauss was honored at the 7th Annual She Rocks Awards with the "Inspire Award", presented to her by Nick Bowcott and her personal hero, Steve Vai.

 On January 9, 2022, Strauss became the first female rock solo artist in 32 years to hit number one on Billboards Mainstream Rock chart with her song "Dead Inside".

 Her solo on "The Wolf You Feed" was voted by Guitar World readers as the 6th best guitar solo of 2022.

 Teacher and mentor

-Strauss teaches guitar playing, and has gone on teaching tours offering master classes in the US, Canada, UK, Europe, South America, and Asia.
+Strauss teaches guitar playing and has gone on teaching tours offering master classes in the US, Canada, UK, Europe, South America, and Asia.
 She has written articles and recorded companion videos for Guitar World and Premier Guitar magazines.

 Strauss and fellow musicians Rabea Massaad and Plini were selected as celebrity judges to choose the "2019 Young Guitarist of the Year" at the UK Guitar Show.

 Personal life

-Strauss claims to be a descendant of Austrian composer Johann Strauss through her father, although she is not listed on Johann Strauss's known family tree.
-The site does however state that "[i]llegitimate children, like the descendants of Johann Strauss I. and Emilie Trampusch, are - as a rule - not part of this diagram".
+Strauss claims to be a descendant of Austrian composer Johann Strauss through her father, although she is not listed on J. Strauss's known family tree.
+The site, however, states (in German): "Illegitimate children, like the descendants of Johann Strauss I and Emilie Trampusch, are - as a rule - not part of this diagram".
+In 2026, Strauss remarked: "A couple of years ago someone did a deep dive into the genealogy side of things and said it [her descent from Johann Strauss] wasn't true… But even if it ends up not being real, I'm glad I grew up thinking it - it gives you a sense of purpose, the idea you're part of this lineage."

 In 2023, Strauss became engaged to drummer Josh Villalta.
 On May 4, 2024, the couple married in Los Angeles.

+In January 2026, Strauss revealed that she was expecting a child.
+In June 2026, Strauss and her husband welcomed their first son, born on May 28.
+The child is named Maxwell James Villalta.